 Q: Who are your past Citation Award honorees?

 Each year, and for the past many years, we’ve honored a distinguished list of community icons whose outstanding work and service have made an important impact for our community.
-We’re incredibly proud of all of our Citation Award honorees.
+We’re proud of all of our Citation Award honorees.
 You can learn more about them here.